 Wearing a wide-brimmed hat limits UV exposure by preventing the rays from reaching your eyes.

 Keep Your Eyes Moist

 Winter is a dry-air season.
 The chilly air is known to induce eye discomfort and can aggravate dry eye symptoms, whether due to the wind or the heat from an indoor heating system.
 Keep moisturizing drops on-hand to combat the dryness of the season and use a humidifier to keep the air moist.

 Pink eye, also known as conjunctivitis, is more common in the winter.
 This eye inflammation is usually caused by a viral or bacterial eye infection that spreads easily from one person to another.
 Wash your hands frequently to safeguard your eyes, refrain from touching your eyes, and don’t share linens during an active infection.

 Make an appointment with an eye doctor who can assess your vision, diagnose winter-related eye conditions like dry eye and pink eye, and offer treatment and advice on how to keep your eyes healthy.

 The tips above can help protect your eyes from the winter sun and wind, and increase your enjoyment during this winter season.
-Schedule an appointment with Anderson Family Vision Care in Winnipeg North to discover ways you can safeguard your eyes this winter or to schedule an eye exam.
+Schedule an appointment with Anderson Family Vision Care in Winnipeg North (McPhillips) to discover ways you can safeguard your eyes this winter or to schedule an eye exam.